The radial acceleration relation in a $\Lambda$CDM universe: Analytic relaxation

 where

 with

-and $\mu\equiv m_{\rm bary}(r)/(1 + 1/c_1)^2$.
+and $\mu\equiv \tilde m_{\rm bary}(r)/(1 + 1/c_1)^2$.
 This follows from rearranging the cubic equation to $a_0+3a_1x+3a_2x^2+x^3=0$ and assumes $a_3\neq 0$ which is guaranteed if $q\leq1$.
-Inserting this $\xi$ in equation~(\ref{eq:ardmByabary-thiswork}) yields the RAR for any input $m_{\rm bary}(r)$.
+Inserting this $\xi$ in equation~(\ref{eq:ardmByabary-thiswork}) yields the RAR for any input $\tilde m_{\rm bary}(r)$.

-Figure~\ref{fig:cubicRAR} shows the result if we use the $m_{\rm bary}(r)$ profiles (i.e. the sum of the stellar, \Hi, bound and expelled gas profiles) returned by the baryonification procedure of PCS21 for the two representative halo masses shown in figure~\ref{fig:relaxation-ratio}.
-Note how the RAR changes as the quasi-adiabatic relaxation parameter varies from $q=0$ (no conservation) to $q=1$ (exact conservation).
-The RAR associated with $q=0.68$ is rather well-described by equation~(\ref{eq:RAR-simple}) with $\nu=0.8$, as it was for the numerical (NFW-based) solutions presented in the main text.
-For the larger halo mass, the RAR turns over in the outer regions (small \abary).
-This is because $a_{\rm dm}/\abary = m_{\rm dm}/m_{\rm bary}$ and figure~\ref{fig:relaxation-ratio} shows that $m_{\rm bary}$ increases more steeply than $m_{\rm dm}$ in the outer regions of massive halos.
-Note also that, at the smaller halo mass, the RAR flattens out, so that it lies below the scaling associated with $M_{\rm bary}\propto V_c^4$ for which $\atot\propto\abary^{1/2}$.
+Figure~\ref{fig:cubicRAR} shows the result if we use the $\tilde m_{\rm bary}(r)$ profiles (i.e. the sum of the stellar, \Hi, bound and expelled gas profiles) returned by the baryonification procedure of PCS21 for the three representative halo masses shown in figure~\ref{fig:relaxation-ratio}.
+Note how the RAR changes as the quasi-adiabatic relaxation parameter varies (solid coloured curves) from $q_{\rm rdm}=0$ (no conservation) to $q_{\rm rdm}=1$ (exact conservation).
+For comparison, the thick dashed black curve in each panel shows the numerical solution for each (NFW-based) galaxy using $q_{\rm rdm}=0.68$; for the intermediate-mass halo, this is rather well-described by \eqn{eq:RAR-simple} with $\nu=0.8$.
+Interestingly, the $q_{\rm rdm}=1/3$ curve for the same object is equally well-described by \eqn{eq:RAR-simple} with $\nu=1$, which we discuss in the main text.
+For the two larger halo masses, the RAR turns over in the outer regions (small \abary).
+This is because $\Delta_a = \tilde m_{\rm rdm}/\tilde m_{\rm bary}$ and figure~\ref{fig:relaxation-ratio} shows that $\tilde m_{\rm bary}$ increases more steeply than $\tilde m_{\rm rdm}$ in the outer regions of massive halos.
+Note also that, at the smallest halo mass, the RAR flattens out, so that it lies below the scaling associated with $M_{\rm bary}\propto V_c^4$ for which $\atot\propto\abary^{1/2}$.
 These results are in good {\em quantitative} agreement with those shown in the main text.